Q: What is Amazon CodeGuru?

 Amazon CodeGuru Profiler consists of three parts: an agent, the profiler service, and intelligent recommendations.
 The agent is started with your application on the command line and it runs as an in-process thread as part of your application.
-It takes data from each of your service instances running the agent and sends them to the profiler service every 10 minutes, which then aggregates them.
+It takes data from each of your service instances running the agent and sends them to the profiler service every five minutes, which then aggregates them.
 Amazon CodeGuru Profiler then publishes the profile data in interactive flame graphs that enable you to visualize the performance of your application.
 Amazon CodeGuru Profiler also continuously scans the profiled data and compares it against Amazon and performance engineering best practices and proactively alerts you with intelligent recommendations when performance issues are discovered.
-It also uses machine learning to continuously analyse application runtime data and alerts when it detects anomalies in the application profile and points to the anomalous lines of code.
+It also uses machine learning to continuously analyze application runtime data and alerts when it detects anomalies in the application profile and points to the anomalous lines of code.

 Q: Which resources does CodeGuru profile and what are the supported languages?